phpList/phplist3/CONTRIBUTING.md

 # Reporting an Issue

-You can report an issue here in Github or use our issue tracker at https://mantis.phplist.com.
+You can report an issue [here in Github](https://github.com/phpList/phplist3/issues).
-Most issues are in Mantis, and it may be best to check around to see if your issue has been reported before.
+Previously issues were in Mantis, but it's no longer available.

 Please follow the guidelines below when creating an issue so that your issue can be more promptly resolved: